UARF

 Picture

-• Completed at least 20 customer discovery interviews before applying to NSF I-Corps
+• Completed at least 20 customer discovery interviews

 More information about team composition and eligibility can be found on the NSF I-Corps website.